Ben Gibbard: Career

-In 1996, while playing guitar in the band Pinwheel, Gibbard recorded a demo cassette under the moniker Death Cab for Cutie, titled You Can Play These Songs with Chords (1997).
-After receiving a positive response to the material, Gibbard expanded the project into a full band, with the addition of guitarist Chris Walla, bassist Nick Harmer and drummer Nathan Good.
+In 1996, while playing guitar in the band Pinwheel, Gibbard recorded a demo cassette as Death Cab for Cutie, titled You Can Play These Songs with Chords (1997).
+After receiving a positive response to the material, Gibbard decided to expand the project into a full band.
+He met guitarist Chris Walla through a mutual friend, and also recruited bassist Nick Harmer, whom he had played drums with in a different band.
+Walla brought in his friend Nathan Good to play drums.

 The following year, the band released its debut album, Something About Airplanes (1998), on Barsuk Records, and released its follow-up, We Have the Facts and We're Voting Yes, in 2000.
+During this time, he and Harmer supported themselves financially by working in shipping and receiving at the warehouse of a Seattle-based nonprofit.
+The band saw a breakthrough with their fourth album, Transatlanticism (2003).
+Plans (2005) was the band's first album with Atlantic Records, a major label.

+In February 2003, Gibbard and Jimmy Tamborello released Give Up, the Postal Service's sole studio album.
+It went on to become Sub Pop's second-best selling record after Nirvana's Bleach.
+Rilo Kiley singer Jenny Lewis provided backup vocals for the cult-favorite album.

-Gibbard had a minor role in the John Krasinski film Brief Interviews with Hideous Men based on the David Foster Wallace short story collection of the same title.
+Gibbard had a minor role in the John Krasinski film Brief Interviews with Hideous Men, based on the David Foster Wallace short story collection of the same title.
 He completed a solo tour through the US in the spring of 2007 that featured David Bazan of Pedro the Lion and singer-songwriter Johnathan Rice.

-In November 2014, Gibbard appeared as a guest on Foo Fighters' eighth studio album Sonic Highways.
+In November 2014, Gibbard appeared as a guest on Foo Fighters' eighth studio album, Sonic Highways.